Piero24/VanillaNet-cpp/.github/README.md

     ```sh
     make -C build
     ```
-3. [ONLY IF YOU WANT TO USE THE MNIST DATASET] Create a folder inside `./Resources/Dataset/csv/` and put the datasets in csv format inside it.To esxtract the images from the csv file, run the following command:
+3. [ONLY IF YOU WANT TO USE A DATASED COMPRESSED IN A CSV LIKE THE MNIST DATASET] Create a folder inside `./Resources/Dataset/csv/` and put the datasets in csv format inside it.To esxtract the images from the csv file, run the following command:

     ```sh
     ./VanillaNet-cpp -csv ./Resources/Dataset/csv/